Are You Missing Opportunities To Make Your Business More Profitable?

 In work efficiently

-With soaring inflation rates and concerns over the cost of living, it’s possible that clients will take more time to decide on the scope of their garden makeovers.
+With concerns over the cost of living, it’s possible that clients will take more time to decide on the scope of their garden makeovers.
 For us landscapers, that may mean uncomfortable interruptions in our cash flow.
 So it’s more important than ever to grasp any opportunities with both hands.

 I’m not talking about cutting your prices, de-valuing your time or taking on work you’re not actually skilled in.
 I’m talking about looking at your basic business, discovering where you are ‘leaking’ money and looking for new opportunities to make best use of your business assets and your teams’ skills.